sportdb/footty/README.md

 Just install the gem:

-    $ gem install ojogo
+    $ gem install footty

 ## License

-The `ojogo` scripts are dedicated to the public domain.
+The `footty` scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.